-This the oth day of Documber 2000
+This the 8th day of December, 2008.

-Title of Item: Resolution authorizing the disposition of a surplus police canine to Larry Greene concern for his small children.

-Explanation: Police canine Kimbo has served with Corporal David Anderson for five years.
+Title of Item: Resolution authorizing the disposition of a surplus police canine to Larry Greene Explanation: Police canine Kimbo has served with Corporal David Anderson for five years.
 The canine was retired from service for medical reasons.
-Corporal Anderson is not interested in the continued care of a police canine at his home due to his for the care and handling of Kimbo.
+Corporal Anderson is not interested in the continued care of a police canine at his home due to his concern for his small children.
 Mr. Larry Greene of LaGrange, North Carolina is the father of a Greenville Police Department officer.
 He lives in the rural area of Lenoir County.
 He has cared for a former police canine in the past.
-He has agreed to take responsibility which is currently estimated to be \$2,000 per year.

-Fiscal Note: The City will be relieved of the continued costs associated with the canine's care, property and selling him to Larry Greene.

-Recommendation: Approve the attached resolution declaring police canine Kimbo as surplus
+He has agreed to take responsibility for the care and handling of Kimbo.
+Fiscal Note: The City will be relieved of the continued costs associated with the canine's care, which is currently estimated to be \$2,000 per year.
+Recommendation: Approve the attached resolution declaring police canine Kimbo as surplus property and selling him to Larry Greene.